lukas-vlcek/bigdesk/src/test/readme.md

 ## html

 Contains wrappers that allow execution of individual tests from `src/test/javascript` package (see above).
-Each test requires three files:
+Each test typically requires three files:

 1. HTML page
-2. shell script to generate dependencies script
+2. shell script to generate file with a list of dependencies
 3. generated dependencies file

 Both HTML page and the shell script needs to be maintained manually, but that is not a big deal.